Meet Alabama’s feminist doctor protecting women giving birth under COVID-19

 Cooper is part of a small but close-knit network of ‘childbirth rights’ advocates that is trying to change this.
 Cristen Pascucci, founder of the group Birth Monopoly, says COVID-19 has only heightened their challenges, with new restrictions that she says were introduced “without any regard for evidence, rights, or the trauma that we're imposing on people”.

-The Birmingham doctor has had growing local media coverage of her work – and her current campaign to transform part of her own ob-gyn clinic, across the street from the hospital, into an ‘auxiliary maternity unit’.
+Cooper has had growing local media coverage of her work – and her current campaign to transform part of her own ob-gyn clinic, across the street from the hospital, into an ‘auxiliary maternity unit’.
 This will cater for women with low-risk pregnancies to give supported by a nurse-midwife.

 But this is the first time she is telling her story for a global audience.
 It offers a window into a longstanding crisis that predates the pandemic: the widespread abuse of women’s rights during childbirth.
 Her story also tells us how, largely off the radar, feminist doctors and rights advocates are creating change in their communities, despite the odds.